Skill Bursts: Innovation Day Review.

 Montage of photo's depicting the days activity

-The day started with sharing the learnings, anecdotal testimonies, and problem statements we gathered from our extended Audience Discovery Phase.
-This set the scene, brought the problem to solve front and centre and provide context for the challenge.
-With minimal instruction then asked each group to consider ideas for a possible solution, they used various tools and techniques, such as mind maps, sticky notes, and sketches.
+The day started with sharing learnings, anecdotal testimonies, and problem statements from our extended Audience Discovery Phase.
+This set the scene and provided context for the challenge.
+Each group then considered ideas for a possible solution using various tools and techniques, such as mind maps, sticky notes, and sketches.

-Throughout the day, we also had speakers delivering 10-minute expert keynotes on topics related to the challenge, such as findings from the Audience Discovery, Learning and Assessment, Gamification in Learning, AI in Learning and Assessment, and Neuro Diversity and Digital Platforms.
+Throughout the day, we had speakers delivering 10-minute expert keynotes on topics related to the challenge, such as findings from the Audience Discovery, Learning and Assessment, Gamification in Learning, AI in Learning and Assessment, and Neurodiversity and Digital Platforms.

-At the end of the day, each group presented their proposal to the rest of the participants, stakeholders. and an expert panel of judges.
-The judges also provided constructive feedback and teased out further thoughts on the user journey.
+At the end of the day, each group presented their proposal to the rest of the participants, stakeholders, and an expert panel of judges.
+The judges provided constructive feedback and teased out further thoughts on the user journey.

 We were so impressed by the creativity and innovation of the participants, and we are grateful for their valuable contributions.

-We are planning to take elements from all 3 proposals, and combine them into a demo that in true co-production style will meet the needs of multiple stakeholders; it will embrace gamification elements, such as badges, leaderboards, and challenges, to motivate and reward learners, we'll consider the concept of mentoring, and the nuance of connecting learners with relevant opportunities, such as tutorials, courses, and experiences based on their skills and interests.
+We plan to take elements from all three proposals and combine them into a demo that, in true co-production style, will meet the needs of multiple stakeholders.
+This demo will embrace gamification elements, such as badges, leaderboards, and challenges, to motivate and reward learners.
+We’ll also consider the concept of mentoring and the nuance of connecting learners with relevant opportunities, such as tutorials, courses, and experiences based on their skills and interests.

-In Spring 2024 we aim to test the demo with Gen Z learners that we'll access through our stakeholders, to gain further feedback and suggestions for iterations.
+In Spring and Summer 2024, we aim to test the demo with young adult learners accessed through our stakeholders to gain further feedback and suggestions for iterations.

 Thank you partners 🫶